 However, showing favoritism toward one person is likely to perpetuate the couple’s mutual antagonism.
 Moreover, it may create resentment toward the therapist or alienate a spouse who was not overly motivated about participating in counseling in the first place.

-When working with two clients, the counselor also must be mindful that he/she is dealing with two—often highly opposing—sides of a story.
+When working with two clients, the counselor also must be mindful that they are dealing with two – often highly opposing – sides of a story.
 Therefore, to avoid making incorrect assumptions, the counselor needs to collect sufficient information to get a good sense of the couple’s presenting issues and individual perspectives (Methven et al., 2005).

 In a similar vein, counselors need to recognize how their own experiences may impact the assumptions they make about clients.
-For example, Kottler and Carlson (2011) describe a teachable moment in which, based on his sexual orientation, a therapist made the problematic assumption that his clients also belonged to the dominant heterosexual population.
+For example, Kottler and Carlson (2011) describe a teachable moment in which a heterosexual therapist made the problematic assumption that his clients were heterosexual as well.